-- (i) Additional Provision One of Law 10/2014, of 26 June, of management, supervision and solvency of credit institutions ("Law 10/2014") (in terms of the regulation applicable in Vizcaya, the tax regulation equivalent to that contained in Additional Provision One of Law 10/2014 is the one contained in Additional Provision One of Foral Act 1/2012, of 29 February.
-Given the nature of the Issuer and for the purposes of the Programme, it is understood that the normative reference to Additional Provision One of Law 10/2014 comprises both two); - (ii) Royal Decree 1065/2007, of 27 July, approving the General Regulations for tax management and inspection actions and procedures ("RD 1065/2007") (in terms of the regulation applicable in Vizcaya, the information regime with regard to certain operations with State Public Debt, preference shares and other debt instruments is regulated in article 55 of the Foral Decree of the Foral Deputation of Bizkaia 205/2008, of 22 December.
-Thus, given the nature of the Issuer and for the purposes of the Programme, it is understood that the normative reference to article 44 of Royal Decree 1065/2007 includes both); - (iii) Law 35/2006, of 28 November, governing Personal Income Tax and partial amendment of the laws on Corporate Tax, Non-residents Income Tax and Wealth Tax ("PIT Law"), as well as Royal Decree 439/2007, of 30 March, which approves the Regulation on Personal Income Tax and modifies the Regulations on Pension Funds and Plans approved through Royal Decree 304/2004, of 20 February ("PIT Regulation"); - (iv) Law 27/2014, of 27 November, of the Corporate Tax Law ("CIT Law") as well as Corporate Tax Regulations approved through Royal Decree 634/2015, of 10 July ("CIT Regulation"); - (v) Royal Legislative Decree 5/2004, of 5 March, which approves the consolidated text of the Non-residents Income Tax Law ("NRIT Law"), and in Royal Decree 1776/2004, of 30 July, which approves the regulations of Non-residents Income Tax ("NRIT Regulation"); - (vi) Law 19/1991, of 6 June, of the Wealth Tax ("WT Law"); - (vii) Law 29/1987, of 18 December, of the Inheritance and Gift Tax ("IGT Law"); - (viii) Law 37/1992, of 28 December, regulating Value Added Tax ("VAT Law"); - (ix) Royal Decree 1/1993, of 24 September, regulating the consolidated text of Law of the tax on Onerous Property Transfers and Documented Legal Acts ("OPT and DLA Law"); and - (x) Law 38/2022 of 27 December on the establishment of temporary energy taxes and taxes on credit institutions and financial credit establishments and creating the temporary solidarity tax on large fortunes, and amending certain tax rules ("Law 38/2022").
+- Additional Provision One of Law 10/2014, of 26 June, of management, supervision and solvency of credit institutions (Law 10/2014) (in terms of the regulation applicable in Vizcaya, the tax regulation equivalent to that contained in Additional Provision One of Law 10/2014 is the one contained in

+Additional Provision One of Foral Act 1/2012, of 29 February.
+Given the nature of the Issuer and for the purposes of this Programme, it is understood that the normative reference to Additional Provision One of Law 10/2014 comprises both two);

+- Royal Decree 1065/2007, of 27 July, approving the General Regulations for tax management and inspection actions and procedures ("RD 1065/2007") (in terms of the regulation applicable in Vizcaya, the information regime with regard to certain operations with State Public Debt, preference shares and other debt instruments is regulated in article 55 of the Foral Decree of the Foral Deputation of Bizkaia 205/2008, of 22 December.
+Thus, given the nature of the Issuer and for the purposes of this Programme, it is understood that the normative reference to article 44 of Royal Decree 1065/2007 includes both); - Law 35/2006, of 28 November, governing Personal Income Tax and partial amendment of the laws on Corporate Tax, Non-residents Income Tax and Wealth Tax ("IRPF Law"), as amended by Law 26/2014, of 27 November, as well as Royal Decree 439/2007, of 30 March, which approves the Regulation on Personal Income Tax and modifies the Regulations on Pension Funds and Plans approved through Royal Decree 304/2004, of 20 February ("IRPF Regulation"), as amended by Royal Decree 1003/2014, of 5 December; - Law 27/2014, of 27 November, of the Corporate Tax Law ("LIS") as well as articles 60 et seq of the Corporate Tax Regulations approved through Royal Decree 634/2015, of 10 July ("IS Regulation"); - Royal Legislative Decree 5/2004, of 5 March, which approves the consolidated text of the Non-residents Income Tax Law ("IRNR Law"), as amended by Law 26/2014, of 27 November, and in Royal Decree 1776/2004, of 30 July, which approves the regulations of Non-residents Income Tax ("IRNR Regulation"); and - Law 29/1987 of December 18, 1987, on Inheritance and Gift Tax ("ISD Law") and Law 19/1991 of June 6, 1991, on Wealth Tax ("IP Law").

 As a general rule, in order to dispose of or obtain the reimbursement of financial assets with implicit yield that are subject to withholding tax at the time of the transfer, redemption or reimbursement, the prior acquisition must be proved through a notary public or through the financial institutions obliged to perform withholdings together with the price of the transaction.
-The financial institutions through which the payment of interest is made, or which intervene in the transfer, redemption or reimbursement of the securities holder must determine and notify the income allocated to the taxpayer to both the holder of the security as well as to the Tax Authorities.
+The financial institutions through which the payment of interest is made or which intervene in the transfer, redemption or reimbursement of the securities holder must determine and notify the income allocated to the taxpayer to both the holder of the security as well as to the Tax Authorities.
 The Tax Authorities must also be notified of those persons taking part in the aforementioned transactions.
 This as it will be explained more in detail below.